0

 Upload My Images

-The place that we live and farm in the Central Highlands is located on the Country of the Central Highlands region includes the traditional lands of the Wurundjeri Woi Wurrung, Eastern Maar, Wotjobaluk, Dja Dja Wurrung, Wadawurrung and Djab Warrung peoples and comprises important cultural heritage assets.
+The place that we live and farm in the Central Highlands is located on the traditional lands of the Wurundjeri Woi Wurrung, Eastern Maar, Wotjobaluk, Dja Dja Wurrung, Wadawurrung and Djab Warrung peoples and comprises important cultural heritage assets.

 These groups are the Traditional Owners and custodians of the land.
 The Wurundjeri Woi Wurrung, Eastern Maar, Wotjobaluk, Dja Dja Wurrung, Wadawurrung and Djab Warrung peoples continue to be active today, working to manage and care for Country and develop strong and resilient communities.